The TRC Team

 Our TDT is involved in a range of educational activities for early childhood and primary education.
 These include, teacher education and training, classroom support, training and supporting workshop leaders, developing teaching and learning resources for early years’ classrooms, the publication of learning resources for all school levels, curriculum development, educational research, policy dialogue and management of educational events.
 Based on the TDT’s areas of interest and professional expertise, each member of the team is assigned different tasks.

 Our Office Support Team (OST) is the backbone of TRC.
 They provide all kinds of support and relief to the TDT and to member schools.
 Without them, none of the work we do would be possible!

-Najam Naqvi is our Office Manager; everyone goes to him for just about everything and Andrew Patrick assists him.
-Andrew manages the logistical aspects of our workshops and courses and our Membership Network and anything else Najam delegates.
-We depend on Inayet Khan, our Accountant to deal with all the finances, Shahida Parveen manages the TRC library and Zaeem Samson manages the telephone calls at the reception.
+Najam Naqvi is our Office Manager; everyone goes to him for just about everything and Muhammad Wasif assists him.
+Wasif manages the logistical aspects of our workshops and courses and our Membership Network and anything else Najam delegates.
+We depend on Ateka Ghulam Nabi, Assistant Finance Manager and Taha Afaq, Accounts Officer to deal with all the finances and Zaeem Samson manages the telephone calls at the reception.

 Some of them who have been with us for a long time, share their sentiments:

 Where would we be without our Maintenance and Logistics Team?
 They are responsible for the travel and transport, deliveries and running around, upkeep and maintenance of the premises.
 They make sure we have clean, functional offices, classrooms and transport and that we get our cups of refreshing tea, coffee and lunch.